 All women students of computing and related subjects1 are invited to enter one of the poster contests at the BCSWomen Lovelace Colloquium.

 Your abstract can be on any computing topic you like.
-We’ve had submissions on everything from social networking to quantum computing; from medical image processing to wearables (complete with an arduino powered skirt).
+We’ve had submissions on everything from social networking to quantum computing; from medical image processing to wearable computing (complete with an Arduino powered skirt).
 If it involves computers, we’re interested.
 If you aren’t sure what a 250 word abstract looks like, we have some samples of abstracts from previous years.

 The poster contests are as follows:

 - Best first year poster for students who are in their first year of study at a UK university.
 This category is also open to students in a Foundation year.

 - Best second year poster for students in their second year of study at a UK university (also those on an industrial year or 3rd year of a 4 year degree – basically this is for students between their first and final years).

 - Best final year undergraduate poster for students in their final year of study for a BA, BSc, BEng, or in the penultimate year of an MEng (this will often be the 3rd year, but may be the fourth or fifth year, if the student has taken a year abroad, year in industry, or is studying for a 4 year Scottish degree).